ilias404/HTB-Sherlocks/TellyHTB/README.md

 # Task 6: The attacker installed remote access persistence using the persistence script.
 What is the C2 IP address?

-> A Command and Control (C2) IP address is a malicious address used by threat actors to manage compromised systems and steal data.
+> A Command and Control (C2) IP address is a malicious address used by threat actors to control compromised systems and steal data.
 These IPs are dynamic, often utilizing proxies or redirectors to evade detection.

 ![c2ipaddress.png](/TellyHTB/screenshots/c2ipaddress.png)